ErivanFranklin/FootDash/README.local-dev.md

 # npm start
 ```
 Notes:
 - This legacy backend runs on port `4000` by default.
-Prefer the NestJS backend (`backend-nest`) for new work.
+Prefer the NestJS backend (`backend`) for new work.

 2) Start frontend (dev server, live reload)
 ```bash